 This is used to track which side-if any-controls a Region at any given time.
-A PC marker is placed in the relevant Region on this map when a side takes control of that Region.
+A PC marker is placed in the relevant Region when a side takes control of that Region.
 This map contains a reminder of the number of Areas in each Region, and the number of Areas required to control the Region.